Home » Travel » Adventure, Ghosts, and The Man in Black at Montego Bay

-On one of our most recent trips to Jamaica, Noreen and I had just enough time from viewing our Exceptional Jamaican Villas to get out and discover some of the many wonderful attractions Montego Bay has to offer.
+On one of our most recent trips to Jamaica, Noreen and I had just enough time from viewing our Exceptional villas in Jamaica to get out and discover some of the many wonderful attractions Montego Bay has to offer.

 Whilst we love getting to know the amazing staff, food, surroundings and amenities which all of our Jamaican villas have to offer, we think that it is essential to get to see as much as possible of the beautiful Caribbean island you are visiting!

 Our trips to the Caribbean are extremely jam packed with villa inspections, meetings and emails but we always try to experience as much as we possibly can.
 I believe the best way to accompany your luxury vacation is with a little adventure!
 Here are my top 3 things to do in Montego Bay.

 Noreen and I are both fans of Johnny Cash so we were most excited for our private tour of a home where Johnny and June retreated to for 6 months of the year for over 40 years.
 Jamaicans loved them and they loved Jamaica…They found their happy place at Cinnamon Hill away from all the hustle and bustle back in the States.